ninyodios/learning-python/README.md

-# python-examples
+# Learning python
-Python examples for reference
+Python concepts and examples for reference

+# Sections
+Contains sections and examples as it was a course

+# Practices
+Contains exercises

+# Concepts
+Concepts that requires some development and content